 Fantastic!
 With a ring like that I could - dare I say it - rule the world.

-Adenoid Hynkel of The Great Dictator, which is not surprising given that he was a parody of Hitler.
+- Adenoid Hynkel of The Great Dictator, which is not surprising given that he was a parody of Hitler.
 Best shown with him dancing with an inflatable globe to Wagner's Lohengrin.

-George Orwell's 1984 is the definitive literary example of this trope actually succeeding, and the consequences thereof.
+- George Orwell's 1984 is the definitive literary example of this trope actually succeeding, and the consequences thereof.
 While the world may not technically be under the control of a single power, each of the three totalitarian superstates that do rule the world are effectively in tacit alliance with one another against their own peoples, and engage in an endless proxy war the aim of which is not to win but to divert resources, manpower and focus away from their home populations.
 Although we are given details of only one of the three, it is suggested that all follow roughly identical ideologies.
 In a rather brutal lampshading, the regime insider O'Brian acknowledges that Dystopia Is Hard, even for them, but they do not care, because the ultimate aim of the regime is pure power, rather than material or personal satisfaction.

-The Lord of the Rings: Sauron already controlled the greater part of the world by the main story opens.
+- The Lord of the Rings: Sauron already controlled the greater part of the world when the main story opens.
 Two ages before that, his boss — a fallen angel type, name of Morgoth — had similar ambitions before the gods dethroned him.
 The key difference is that for Morgoth, world domination was merely one step in his ultimate plan to corrupt and destroy all reality, whereas for Sauron it was an end in and of itself.

-Harry Potter: Lord Voldemort has this goal, now that he's functionally immortal.
+- Harry Potter: Lord Voldemort has this goal, now that he's functionally immortal.

 What does it mean to conquer the world?
 Is there really a way to do it?
 Do you have to be the richest one, or the smartest one, or to beat everyone in a fight?
 Or just to know you could?
 Is it to be invincible? ...
 Does it just mean to get the girl you really wanted?